ubccr/coldfront/CONTRIBUTING.md

 ## Contribution Workflow

-Most contributions will start by opening up an issue, discussing with maintainers and the community, and then opening a pull request.
-It is perfectly acceptable to just provide a pull request without first opening an issue.
-If the changes you are suggesting or writing are significant it is strongly advised to open an issue first to avoid wasting your time in case your changes cannot be accepted.
+For most contributions, you will start by opening up an issue, discussing changes with maintainers and the community, and then opening a pull request.
+It is perfectly acceptable to provide a pull request without opening an issue first.
+However, we recommend you open an issue if the changes you suggest are significant to ensure your changes can be successfully merged.

 ### Issues

-Requested changes are tracked using GitHub issues.
+We track requested changes using GitHub issues.
 These include bugs, feature requests, and general concerns.

 Before making an issue, please look at current and previous issues to make sure that your concern has not already been raised by someone else.
 It is also advised to read through the [current documentation](https://coldfront.readthedocs.io/en/stable/).
 If an issue with your concern is already opened you are encouraged to comment further on it.
 The `Search Issues` feature is great to check to see if someone has already raised your issue before.

-If after searching pre-existing issues your concern has not been raised (or you are unsure if a previous issue covers your concern) please open a new issue with any labels that you believe are relevant.
-Including relevant images, links, and syntax-highlighted text snippets will help maintainers to understand your concerns better and respond more quickly.
+If, after searching pre-existing issues, your concern has not been raised (or you are unsure if a previous issue covers your concern) please open a new issue with any labels you believe are relevant.
+Please include any relevant images, links, and syntax-highlighted text snippets to help maintainers understand your concerns better.
 It is also helpful to include any debugging steps you have attempted or ideas on how to fix your issue.

 ### Pull Requests